-Fig. 14.
-Shear stress vs strain
+Figure 14.
+Shear stress vs. strain diagram.

 Numerical model

-The principal goal in the creation of the numerical model is that of repeating the diagonal compressive test and simulating the behaviour of these structures.
-The commercial CAD software Rhinoceros was employed in order to create a simplified geometrical model of the specimen.
-The outer timber frame, the common bricks, the fictile tubules are modelled apart like a solid composed of a surface characterized by a normal vector facing out [44].
-After that, the single part is assembled and imported together into the commercial FE software Abaqus, where the analysis is conducted.
+The principal goals in the creation of the numerical model were repeating the diagonal compressive test and simulating the behaviour of the structures in question.
+Here, the commercial computer-aided design software, Rhinoceros, was used to create a simplified geometrical model of the specimen.
+The outer timber frame, the common bricks, and the fictile tubules were modelled separately in terms of a solid composed of a surface characterised by a normal vector facing out [44].
+Following this, the single part was assembled and imported into the commercial finite element software, Abaqus, where the analysis was conducted.

-The common brick and the timber frame are meshed using hexahedral C3D8 finite elements (classified C3D8 in Abaqus), while tetrahedral elements (C3D4) are used for the fictile tubules and inner mortar.
-The final model created is composed of a total of 47093 nodes and 165710 elements (1120 C3D8 and 164590 C3D4) [25], [38].
-In order to calculate the behaviour of their bond, a tie constraint is imposed between the mortar and the fictile tubules and bricks. a general contact is imposed to simulate the interaction between the timber frame and the mortar, imposing a friction coefficient of 0.8 [45].
+The common bricks and the timber frame were meshed using hexahedral C3D8 finite elements (classified as C3D8 in Abaqus), while tetrahedral elements (C3D4) were used for the fictile tubules and the inner mortar.
+The final model created was composed of a total of 47,093 nodes and 165,710 elements (1,120 C3D8 and 164,590 C3D4) [25], [38].
+To calculate the behaviour of the relevant bonds, a tie constraint was imposed between the mortar and the fictile tubules and bricks, while a general contact was imposed to simulate the interaction between the timber frame and the mortar, returning a friction coefficient of 0.8 [45].

-The material of common bricks and timber frame is modelled like linear elastic material, specifically, the orthotropy of the wood is not considered, but this is imposed as an isotropic material in order to simplify the final model and reduce the computational burden [46].
-It is possible because, during the experimental test, the timber frame is damaged after the mortar and does not arrived at collapse.
-Instead, fictile tubules and mortar are simulated using CDP material model (Concrete Damaged Plasticity), available in the Abaqus library.
-Originally, the CDP was created to simulate the behaviour of concrete under fairly low confining pressure, considering the damage that develops in it, its general formulation allows its use in the simulation of a broader range of materials [47]-[49].
-Table 1 lists Young’s moduli and Poisson’s ratios for the four materials here considered.
-Table 2 and Table 3 display the tensile constitutive law for fictile tubules and mortar, respectively, expressed in terms of displacements and stresses.
+The materials of the common bricks and the timber frame were modelled in terms of linear elastic materials.
+Specifically, the orthotropy of the wood was not considered but was imposed as an isotropic material to simplify the final model and to reduce the computational burden [46].
+This was possible because, during the experimental test, the timber frame experienced damage after the mortar did and did not undergo collapse.
+In fact, the fictile tubules and the mortar were simulated using the concrete damaged plasticity (CDP) material model available in the Abaqus library.
+Originally, the CDP model was created to simulate the behaviour of concrete under fairly low confining pressures and, given the damage that develops here, the model’s general formulation means it can be used in the simulation of a broader range of materials [47]-[49].
+Table 1 lists the Young’s modulus values and the Poisson’s ratios for the four materials considered.
+Meanwhile, Table 2 and Table 3 present the tensile constitutive law values for fictile tubules and mortar, respectively, as expressed in terms of displacements and stresses.